SidKay/HNGx-REST-API/README.md

 ## API Documentation

-For detailed API documentation, please refer to the [API Documentation](DOCUMENTATION.md) file.
+For detailed API documentation, please refer to the [API Documentation](DOCUMENTATION.md).